 'New York Post' Denounced For Publishing Sept.
-11 Photo With Rep. Ilhan Omar Words
+11 Photo With Rep. Ilhan Omar's Words

 The New York Post did not immediately respond to NPR's requests for comment.

 The newspaper cover wasn't the first time Omar was linked to the Sept.
-11 attack.
+11 attacks.
 A poster at a winter event sponsored by the Republican Party of West Virginia showed a photo of the congresswoman, wearing a hijab, beneath a photo of the twin towers engulfed by flames.

 A group called ACT for America, which had set up a table near that poster, describes itself as a national security organization and is labeled as an anti-Muslim hate group, promoted the Post cover on Twitter.
 It called Omar's rhetoric "dangerous."